SPF, DKIM, and DMARC for SendGrid: complete setup guide

 5

-Return to SendGrid, click Verify.
-SendGrid does a live DNS lookup; if all three resolve, status flips to Verified.
+Return to SendGrid and click Verify.
+It does a live DNS lookup; the status flips to verified when the records resolve.

 -